jjpryor/pyskeleton/README.md

 If your most recent release breaks compatibility or requires particular steps for upgrading, you might want to include an additional "Upgrading" section here.

-### Beginning with this
+### Getting Started

-The very basic steps needed for a user to getMyHotNEwTHing up and running.
+The very basic steps needed for a user to get MyHotNEwTHing up and running.
 This can include setup steps, if necessary, or it can be an example of the most basic use of this.

 ## Usage